Maidstone is the county town of Kent and is linked to Rochester and the Thames estuary by the River Medway that runs through the town centre.

 Some conveyancing solicitors in Maidstone provide legal services on an hourly basis others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed legal fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will set out what the fees and disbursements will be when your house purchase or sale completes.

 If, for whatever reason, your house purchase or sale does not go ahead, you will be covered by our No Move, No Fee guarantee.